-Kannapolis man charged with 15 counts of sexually exploiting of minor - Salisbury Post
+Blotter: Kannapolis man charged with 15 counts of sexually exploiting of minor - Salisbury Post

-Kannapolis man charged with 15 counts of sexually exploiting of minor
+Blotter: Kannapolis man charged with 15 counts of sexually exploiting of minor

 By Natalie Anderson